-Business blueprints are abstract representations of reality that represent a wide variety of viewpoints.
+Business Architecture is a comprehensive approach to understanding and designing an organization’s structure, processes, and capabilities.
+Business blueprints are abstract representations of reality that represent various viewpoints.
 They enable organizations to visualize their business from a variety of perspectives, providing management with information about a given aspect of the business within a specific context.
 By doing so, blueprints deliver transparency that enables and streamlines business transformation and change across business units, capabilities, and stakeholders.

 There are four core domains in Business Architecture: Capabilities, Value Streams, Organization and Information.
-For each core domain, the BIZBOK Guide® suggests an approach to create appropriate business blueprints.
-In previous blogs, we have already discussed Capabilities and Value Streams.
-In this blog, we will elaborate on creating a business blueprint for the Organization domain: Organization Mapping.
+The BIZBOK Guide® suggests an approach to creating appropriate business blueprints for each core domain.
+In this blog, we will elaborate on creating a business blueprint for the Organization domain: Organizational Mapping.
+For more information on the other domains, go to our blogs in our Business Architct’s toolbox series: Capabilities, Information, and Value Streams.

-Moreover, an organization map goes well beyond the traditional hierarchy chart by depicting internal and external relationships and collaborations from a business unit or business entity perspective.
-An organization map is a business blueprint that depicts business units, organizational decomposition, and other types of organization-oriented relationships.
+Moreover, an Organizational Map goes well beyond the traditional hierarchy chart by depicting internal and external relationships and collaborations from a business unit or business entity perspective.
+This map is a business blueprint depicting business units, organizational decomposition, and other organization-oriented relationships.
 The difference with traditional hierarchical models of a business is that hierarchical models do not facilitate an accurate depiction of horizontal relationships and traditionally focus on reporting structures versus organizational alignment.

 The ‘basic organization map’ proposed in the BIZBOK Guide® is built from the examination and documentation of business units and business unit decomposition across the enterprise.
 It consists of two basic concepts: enterprise and business unit.
 There is one relationship: ‘Decomposes Into’.